-The tower then, rises in four tall stages demarcated by bands of blank quatrefoils, including one around the base, to a final band of quatrefoils at the top, followed by surmounting openwork battlements formed of quatrefoils in lozenges below the embrasures and pairs of little trefoil-cusped arches in the merlons.
-There are pinnacles rising from the mid-points of the walls and groups of pinnacles at the corners, each comprised of a large pinnacle in the centre and three small ones set at 120° around it, and the projection of the battlements over the bell-stage is such that the pinnacles at the wall mid-points and the outer pinnacles of the groups of three, appear corbelled out beyond the parapet and tied in by braces.
-(See the photograph, right, taken from the south.)
-The tower is supported by set-back buttresses as far as the bell-stage, with tall crocketed shafts set diagonally on the three tiers of set-offs.
-The pair of two-light transomed bell-openings in each wall, with recticulated and Somerset tracery, have more shafts between and to either side of them.
-The third stage (below the clock) has a four-light transomed opening in each wall, again with Somerset tracery but here with tracery in the window head formed of the subarcuation of the lights in pairs, bisected by through-reticulation, and on either side of these openings, there are canopied niches supported on tall shafts, which retain their original carved figures.
-The two lower stages of the tower have no windows to north or south but instead, on the S. side, there is a large canopied niche in the lower stage and two slightly narrower ones on short shafts in the stage above.
-(There is one niche at this level to the north.)
-The W. wall has a doorway with continuous mouldings and spandrels filled with leaf carving, and a five-light transomed window (illustrated in the thumbnail, left) with outer lights subarcuated in pairs, a central light defined by strong mullions, and latticed supertransoms above this light (light 3) and across the reticulation units beneath the subarcuations (i.e., above lights 1b-2a and 4b-5a).
-There are also large niches with crocketed canopies either side of the W. door, containing statues that are now headless, and a frieze of quatrefoils in lozenges, containing Tudor roses above.
+The tower rises in four tall stages divided by bands of blank quatrefoils, including one around the base, to a final band of quatrefoils at the top, followed by surmounting openwork battlements formed of quatrefoils in lozenges below the embrasures and pairs of little trefoil-cusped arches in the merlons.
+There are pinnacles rising from the mid-points of the walls and groups of pinnacles at the corners, each formed of a large pinnacle in the centre and three small ones set at 120° around it, and the projection of the battlements over the bell-stage is such that the pinnacles at the wall mid-points and the outer pinnacles of the groups of three, appear as if corbelled out beyond the parapet and tied in by braces.
+(See the photograph, below left, taken from the south.)
+The set-back buttresses have tall crocketed shafts set diagonally on the three tiers of off-sets and the pair of two-light, transomed bell-openings in each elevation of the bell-stage, have reticulated and Somerset tracery and more shafts between and to either side.
+The third stage (below the clock) has a four-light transomed opening in each wall, again with Somerset tracery, but here with tracery in the window head featuring subarcuation of the lights in pairs, bisected by through-reticulation, and on either side of these openings, there are canopied niches supported on tall shafts, which retain their original carved figures.
+The two lower stages of the tower have no windows to the north or south but instead, on the S. side, there is a large canopied niche in the lower stage and two slightly narrower ones on short shafts in the stage above.
+The W. doorway has continuous mouldings around it and spandrels filled with leaf carving, and the five-light transomed window above has outer lights subarcuated in pairs, a central light separated by strong mullions (mullions that rise all the way from the base to the top of the window arch with no diminution in thickness), and latticed supertransoms above the central light and across the reticulation units beneath the subarcuations above lights 1b-2a and 4b-5a (as seen in the photograph below right, where the lights are numbered from left to right).
+There are also large niches with crocketed canopies either side of the W. door, containing statues which are now headless, and a frieze of quatrefoils in lozenges, containing Tudor roses above.
 The date of the tower is probably c.
 1500.
 The stair turret at the northeast angle rises only to the same height as the tower itself.

-Inside the church, the tower is again remarkable, this time for the extraordinary way it has been conjoined to the nave, for besides its own deep arch with panelled soffits sandwiched between slender semicircular shafts, of the type to be seen in the same position at St. George’s, Hinton St. George, Holy Trinity, Long Sutton, All Saints', Martock, St. Peter & St. Paul’s, Muchelney and St. Mary’s, Norton-sub-Hamdon, among other places in the region, as well as, sometimes, beneath chancel and chapel arches, there is also a second, wider and still deeper arch in front (i.e. towards the nave), also with panelled soffits, which appears to have been inserted in the space between the tower's internal (east) buttresses, which must themselves have been constructed for reasons of structural necessity.
-The leading edges of these buttresses are still visible, however, in the northwest and southwest corners of the nave, where they are adorned with two tiers of canopied niches, set between crocketed shafts and with tall crocketed pinnacles rising on top.
+Inside the church, the tower is again remarkable, this time for the extraordinary way it has been joined to the nave, for besides its own deep arch with panelled soffits sandwiched between slender semicircular shafts of the type to be seen in the same position at Hinton St. George, Long Sutton and Norton-sub-Hamdon, among other places in the region, there is also a second, wider and still deeper arch in front (i.e. towards the nave), also with panelled soffits, which appears to have been inserted in the space between the tower's internal (east) buttresses, which must have been constructed for reasons of structural necessity.
+The leading edges of these buttresses are still visible however, in the northwest and southwest corners of the nave, where they are adorned with two tiers of canopied niches, set between crocketed shafts and with tall crocketed pinnacles rising on top.
 The tower has a fan vault inside, above the W. window, with a central circular opening to permit the passage of the bell-ropes.

 The nave arcades are formed of double-flat-chamfered arches springing from octagonal piers.
 This is fourteenth century work that, to judge from the capitals, looks scarcely later than c.
 1350 and so older than the aisle and clerestory windows.
 The clerestory consists of four pairs of two-light windows with alternate tracery, positioned over the apices of the arches below.
-The chancel, in Pevsner's words, is "gloriously lit", for the windows to the sanctuary and N. chapel, as has been described, are all very large, and except to the east, the glass is entirely clear.
-The chancel arch is tall and reminiscent of the N. arcade at Ile Abbots, for its capitals are similarly decorated with leaf carving that goes all the way round responds formed of three orders of differing section (in this case, a semicircular shaft followed by casement and wave mouldings).
-This is also the style of the two-bay arcades with four-centred arches to the N. and S. chapels, which if not the work of the mason responsible for the Ile Abbots arcade, must at least have been by someone familiar with that (unless, of course, the work at Ile Abbots derived from work already done here).
-There is also an arch between the S. aisle and S. chapel (organ chamber), but this consists of just an outer order dying into the jambs and an inner roll supported on corbels.
+The chancel, in Pevsner's words, is 'gloriously lit' (The Buildings of England: South and West Somerset, Harmondsworth, Penguin, 1958, p.
+212), for the windows to the sanctuary and N. chapel, as has been described, are all very large, and except to the east, the glass is entirely clear.
+The chancel arch is tall and reminiscent of the N. arcade at Ile Abbots, for its capitals are similarly decorated with leaf carving that goes all the way round the responds.
+This is also the style of the two-bay arcades with four-centred arches to the N. and S. chapels, which strongly suggests the same master mason was responsible for the work in both villages.